Jackson Avery: Storylines

 On the show's 400th episode in Season 18, Jackson and April return to Seattle with Harriet.
 It is revealed that they reconciled while living in Boston.
-In season 19, Meredith visits Jackson in Boston where the two of them discuss her growing desire to cure Alzheimer's.
+In Season 19, Meredith visits Jackson in Boston where the two of them discuss her growing desire to cure Alzheimer's.
 He assures Meredith that she will have unlimited resources at his hospital, should she decide to accept a position there and move to Boston, which she ultimately does.

 Development

-Casting & Creation
+Casting & creation

-In February 2009, Michael Ausiello hinted at the possibility of central character, Meredith Grey (Ellen Pompeo), having another sibling.
-The series had released a casting call for an actor who could pass as biracial; casting was postponed until season 6.
-Williams's casting was announced in late August 2009.
-Though his name is not given, the character's arc was expected to last several episodes.
-Williams described his audition as a "simple process."
-He got the information on his birthday, August 5, and went in the next day to read for the role, despite not knowing what part he had auditioned for.
-Williams learned he got the job a week later.
-In late 2009, a casting call for a young Ellis Grey and a young Richard Webber, who would appear in flashbacks, fueled rumors that Avery could be Meredith's half-brother.
-Williams later shot down the rumor, saying that Meredith would have noticed if her mother were pregnant.
-Matt Webb Mitovich noted Williams's absence from the Seattle Grace: On Call webseries as a sign of big plans for the character.
+In February 2009, Michael Ausiello hinted at the possibility of central character Meredith Grey (Ellen Pompeo) having another sibling.
+The series had released a casting call for an actor who could pass as biracial, though the casting was postponed until Season 6.
+Jesse Williams's casting was announced in late August 2009.
+Although his character's name was not initially revealed, his arc was expected to last several episodes.
+Williams described his audition process as "simple".
+He received the casting information on his birthday, August 5, and went in the next day to audition for the role, despite not knowing what character he was reading for.
+A week later, Williams learned he had gotten the job.

+In late 2009, a casting call for a young Ellis Grey (Kate Burton) and a young Richard Webber (James Pickens Jr.), who were to appear in flashbacks, fueled rumors that Avery might be Meredith's half-brother.
+However, Williams later shot down the rumor, noting that Meredith would have noticed if her mother were pregnant.
+Matt Webb Mitovich noted Williams's absence from the Seattle Grace: On Call webseries as a sign of bigger plans for the character.

-In the episode, "Perfect Little Accident," which premiered on March 4, 2010, Avery is revealed to be the grandson of the legendary Harper Avery (Chelcie Ross).
-Shonda Rhimes hinted at the possibility of Williams and his co-star Sarah Drew becoming series regulars in her blog post about the season finale in May 2010.
-Williams's promotion was eventually confirmed in June 2010.
+In the episode "Perfect Little Accident", which premiered on March 4, 2010, Avery is revealed to be the grandson of the legendary Harper Avery (Chelcie Ross).
+Shonda Rhimes hinted at the possibility of Williams and his co-star Sarah Drew, who portrays April Kepner, becoming series regulars in her blog post about the season finale in May 2010.
+Williams's promotion to series regular was eventually confirmed in June 2010.